Semantic Driven Multi-Camera Pedestrian Detection: Results

 \subsection{System Setup}

-To evaluate the performance of the proposed system via the aforementioned statistics the whole evaluation has been carried out using the same setup.
+A common setup has been used for all the presented results.
+Faster-RCNN \cite{renNIPS15fasterrcnn}, YOLOv3 \cite{redmon2018yolov3} and EfficientDet-D7 \cite{tan2020efficientdet} are used as baseline algorithms to obtain monocular pedestrian detections.
+The three object detectors are pre-trained on the COCO dataset \cite{lin2014microsoft} and we do not fine-tune nor adapt them to any of the faced scenarios.
+For the semantic segmentation, the Pyramid Scene Parsing Network (PSP-Net) \cite{zhao2016pyramid}, pre-trained on the ADE20K dataset \cite{zhou2017scene} (\(L=150\), has been selected considering a trade-off between performance and efficiency.)

 In the Pedestrian Semantic Filtering stage, all frames in each sequence are used for temporal and spatial semantic aggregation, i.e. \(T=N\).
-For the Semantic-driven Back-Projection stage the initial height estimation \(h_{m}\) has been set to an average pedestrian height of \(1.7\)m.
-Besides, for all the datasets convergence in the iterative steepest-ascent algorithm has been reached before or at the \(8^{th}\) iteration.
+For the Semantic-Driven Back-Projection stage, the initial height estimation \(h_{m}\) has been set to an average pedestrian height of \(1.7\)m.
+Besides, for all the datasets, convergence in the iterative steepest-ascent algorithm has been reached before or at the \(8^{th}\) iteration.